-1) Data representation GRADE 4 GRADE 8 GRADE 12 are indicated for each grade level.
-Obj indicated in the parenthesis associated Pictographs, bar graphs, circle graphs, line graphs, line plots, tables, and tallies.
-Histograms, line graphs, scatter- plots, box plots, circle graphs, stem and leaf plots, frequency distributions, tables, and bar graphs.
-Histograms, line graphs, scatter- plots, box plots, circle graphs, stem and leaf plots, frequency distributions, and tables. a) Read or interpret a single set of data. a) Read or interpret data, including interpolating or extrapolating from data. a) Read or interpret data, including interpolating or extrapolating from data. b) For a given set of data, complete a graph (limits of time make it difficult to construct graphs completely). b) For a given set of data, complete a graph and then solve a problem using the data in the graph (his- tograms, line graphs, scatterplots, circle graphs, and bar graphs). b) For a given set of data, complete a graph and then solve a problem using the data in the graph (his- tograms, scatterplots, line graphs). c) Solve problems by estimating and computing within a single set of data. c) Solve problems by estimating and computing with data from a single set or across sets of data. c) Solve problems by estimating and computing with univariate or bivariate data (including scat- terplots and two-way tables). d) Given a graph or a set of data, determine whether information is represented effectively and appropriately (histograms, line graphs, scatterplots, circle graphs, and bar graphs). d) Given a graph or a set of data, determine whether information is represented effectively and appropriately (bar graphs, box plots, histograms, scatterplots, line graphs). e) Compare and contrast the effec- tiveness of different representa- tions of the same data. e) Compare and contrast the effec- tiveness of different representa- tions of the same data.
+1) Data representation

+· • GRADE 4 GRADE 8 GRADE 12 The following representations of data are indicated for each grade level.
+Objectives in which only a subset of these representations is applicable are indicated in the parenthesis associated with the objective.
+Pictographs, bar graphs, circle graphs, line graphs, line plots, tables, and tallies.
+Histograms, line graphs, scatter plots, box plots, circle graphs, stem and leaf plots, frequency distributions, tables, and bar graphs.
+Histograms, line graphs, scatter plots, box plots, circle graphs, stem and leaf plots, frequency distributions, and tables. a) Read or interpret a single set of data. a) Read or interpret data, including interpolating or extrapolating from data. a) Read or interpret data, including interpolating or extrapolating from data. b) For a given set of data, complete a graph (limits of time make it difficult to construct graphs completely). b) For a given set of data, complete a graph and then solve a problem using the data in the graph (histograms, line graphs, scatter plots, circle graphs, and bar graphs). b) For a given set of data, complete a graph and then solve a problem using the data in the graph (histograms, scatter plots, line graphs). c) Solve problems by estimating and computing within a single set of data. c) Solve problems by estimating and computing with data from a single set or across sets of data. c) Solve problems by estimating and computing with univariate or bivariate data (including scatter plots and two-way tables). d) Given a graph or a set of data, determine whether information is represented effectively and appropriately (histograms, line graphs, scatter plots, circle graphs, and bar graphs). d) Given a graph or a set of data, determine whether information is represented effectively and appropriately (bar graphs, box plots, histograms, scatter plots, line graphs). e) Compare and contrast the effectiveness of different representations of the same data. e) Compare and contrast the effectiveness of different representations of the same data.